 Lincoln Security Ltd will, through appropriate management, strict application of criteria and controls:

-- Collect and process appropriate information, and only to the extent that it is needed to fulfil its operational needs or to comply with any legal requirements,
+• Collect and process appropriate information, and only to the extent that it is needed to fulfil and necessitate its contractual and operational needs or to comply with any legal requirements,

-Ensure that the rights of people about whom information is held, can be fully exercised under the Act.
+Ensure that the rights of people about whom information is held, can be fully exercised under the GDPR .
 These include:

 o The right to be informed that processing is being undertaken,